kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 connection with a protocol error.
 Non-supporting clients will ignore this extension element (see {{!RFC7540}}, Section 5.5).

+# Security Considerations

+## Fairness and Coalescing Intermediaries

+When an intermediary coalesces HTTP requests coming from multiple clients into one HTTP/2 or HTTP/3 connection going to the backend server, requests that originate from one client might have higher precedence than those coming from others.

+It is sometimes beneficial for the server running behind to obey to the value of the Priority header field.
+As an example, a resource-constrained server might defer the transmission of software update files that would have the background urgency being associated.
+However, in the worst case, the asymmetry between the precedences declared by multiple clients might cause responses going to one end client to be delayed totally after those going to another client.

+In order to mitigate this fairness problem, a response to a request that is known to have come through an intermediary SHOULD be assigned the priority of `urgency=0, progressive=?1` (i.e. round-robin), unless the server has the knowledge that the intermediary is not coalescing requests from multiple clients.

+A server can determine if a request came from an intermediary through configuration, or by consulting if that request contains one of the following header fields:

+* Forwarded, X-Forwarded-For ({{?RFC7239}})
+* Via ({{?RFC7230}}, Section 5.7.1)

+Responding to requests coming through an intermediary in a round-robin manner works well when the network bottleneck exists between the intermediary and the end client, as the intermediary would be buffering the responses and then be forwarding the chunks of those buffered responses based on the priorization scheme it implements.
+A sophisticated server MAY use a weighted round-robin reflecting the urgencies expressed in the requests, so that less urgent responses would receive less bandwidth in case the bottleneck exists between the server and the intermediary.

 # Considerations

 ## Why use an End-to-End Header Field?